MicrosoftDocs/windows-itpro-docs/windows/deploy/use-the-mdt-database-to-stage-windows-81-deployment-information.md

 ---
 title: Use the MDT database to stage Windows 10 deployment information (Windows 10)
-description: This topic is designed to teach you how to use the MDT database to pre stage information on your Windows 10 deployment in a Microsoft SQL Server 2012 SP1 Express database rather than include the information in a text file (CustomSettings.ini).
+description: This topic is designed to teach you how to use the MDT database to pre-stage information on your Windows 10 deployment in a Microsoft SQL Server 2012 SP1 Express database, rather than include the information in a text file (CustomSettings.ini). ms.assetid: 8956ab54-90ba-45d3-a384-4fdec72c4d46
-MSHAttr: PreferredLib /library
-ms.assetid: 8956ab54-90ba-45d3-a384-4fdec72c4d46
-keywords: ["database permissions settings configure deploy"] ms.prod: W10 ms.mktglfcycl: deploy ms.sitesec: library
+keywords: ["database, permissions, settings, configure, deploy"] ms.prod: W10 ms.mktglfcycl: deploy ms.sitesec: library